fourier/mediaimport/README.md

 - Allows to get timestamp from EXIF data for JPEG files

 ## Installation
-[This](https://github.com/fourier/mediaimport/raw/master/mediaimport.zip) archive contains the latest version.
+Go to [this location](https://github.com/fourier/mediaimport/releases) to download the latest version of the software.

 ## Copyright
 Copyright (c) [Alexey Veretennikov](mailto:alexey.veretennikov@gmail.com).
 Permitted to use for personal reasons only.